Package 'ravetools'

 Description

 Use the 'Fast-Fourier' transform to compute the convolutions of two data with zero padding.
+This function is mainly designed for image convolution.
+For forward and backward convolution/filter, see filtfilt.

 Usage